lagelab/Genoppi/README.md

 ## Preparing your data
 <h3>Human experimental proteomics data</h3>
-Genoppi takes experimental IP-MS/MS results of bait pull down or full proteome data as text file.
+Genoppi takes experimental IP-MS/MS results of bait pull down or full proteome data as <b>text file</b>.
 This file should include corresponding gene names or Uniprot accession numbers and either <br>
 (1) results of statistical analyses or <br>
 (2) values of logarithmic fold change (logFC, the ratio of case to control) for two replicates in chosen condition.